onflow/fcl-js/packages/transport-grpc/README.md

 # Deprecated - DO NOT USE

-This package is deprecated and will will no receive updates for new features.
+This package is deprecated and will no receive updates for new features.
 Please migrate your projects to use the [HTTP Transport] package (`@onflow/transport-http`) instead.

 Latest versions of FCL/JS-SDK will automatically use the HTTP Transport as long as the `sdk.transport` configuration key is not set.